MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DatabaseAvailabilityGroupNetwork.md

 ```

 ### -ReplicationEnabled
-!!!
-Exchange Server 2010

-The ReplicationEnabled parameter specifies whether the network being created is enabled for continuous replication.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The ReplicationEnabled parameter specifies whether the DAG network being created is enabled for continuous replication.

 ```yaml
 Type: $true | $false